nguyenbinhanltv/svelte-tetris/README.md

 ### Customizing Piece

-I still keep a base [Piece class][piece-class] in [@angular-tetris][angular] for a piece.
+I still keep a base [Piece class][piece-class] in [@trungk18/angular-tetris][angular] for a piece.
 And for each type of piece, it will extend from the same base class to inherit the same capability

 [piece-class]: src/interfaces/piece/piece.svelte